Skip to content

 • pellet.png screen shot

-Add the following pellet creation function before your draw() function:
+Add the following pellet creation and drawing code before the call to pgzrun.go():

 def create_pellets():